 Under the 1996 amendments to the federal Safe Drinking Water Act, MDH was required to produce Source Water Assessments for all Minnesota public water systems by May 30, 2003 - and make these assessments available to the public.
 The idea behind assessments is the creation of a document that can provide a concise summary of available information regarding a water system's source(s).
 This information is then provided to both the public water system owner/operator and the public at large.

-How Source Water Assessments Were Created And Will Be Updated
+How Source Water Assessments Were Created And Updated

 Source water assessments were created by MDH using existing data such as water sampling results, water system surveys, and well records.
 For systems using surface water, the assessment was created in consultation with representatives from the public water system.